cpif/nvim-keyboard-layouts/README.md

 Personally, I prefer the idea that to delete a line, I give it the middle finger on the home row twice -- even if the letter under that finger is no longer `d`.
+And I don't want to do all those remappings by hand -- which seems to be what most other folks end up doing.

 So I wrote this little script that programmatically maps everything to where your muscles remember it being.
 No doubt it has problems -- but I think they'd be easy for you to fix (or to let me know about so I can fix them.

+I've tried to make the script fairly "readable," so hopefully if there are problems you can identify them yourself.

 ## Installing